Markel Center

 Activation

-Site activation concept and environmental visual identity direction for the Institute for Contemporary Art at Virginia Commonwealth University in Richmond, Virginia.
+Conceptual environmental and brand identity system for the Institute for Contemporary Art at Virginia Commonwealth University in Richmond, Virginia.
 The views expressed here are solely my own.

 INITIAL EXPLORATION WITH FORM